srush/streambook/README.md

 ## Quick start

+Install:

 > git clone https://github.com/srush/streambook; cd streambook
-> pip install .
+> pip install -r requirements.txt; pip install .

+Run:

-> python -m streambook example.py
+> python -m streambook example.py &
+> streamlit run  --server.runOnSave true example.streambook.py

+Edit your file.
+When you are done and ready to export to a notebook run.

+> jupytext --to notebook --execute example2.notebook.py

+See the (notebook)[example.notebook.ipynb] for a demo.

 ## How does this work

-Hooks together streamlit + jupytext + watchdog to make this work.
+Streambook is a simple script that hooks together Streamlit + Jupytext + Watchdog to make this work.

+* [Streamlit](https://docs.streamlit.io/) - Live updating webview with an advanced caching system
+* [Jupytext](jupytext.readthedocs.io) - Bidirectional bridge between plaintext and jupyter format
+* Watchdog - file watching in python

+## Caching